chrissouth89/MovieDiary_API/movie_list/movie_list_api/README.md

 <strong>Movie List API</strong>

-Users will be allowed to create, read, update, and delete movies and
+Users will be allowed to create new movies, read their list, update movies with watched or unwatched, and delete movies they no longer want in their list.

 <strong>Heroku Links</strong>